infobloxopen/bloxone-ansible/README.md

 # Infoblox BloxOne Collection for Ansible

-The Infoblox BloxOne Collection (`infoblox.bloxone`) includes a variety of Ansible modules to help automate the management of BloxOne services.
+The Infoblox Universal_ddi Collection (`infoblox.universal_ddi`) includes a variety of Ansible modules to help automate the management of BloxOne services.

 ## Description
 Infoblox Universal DDI Modules for Ansible Collections facilitate the DNS and IPAM automation of VM workloads that are deployed across multiple platforms.
-The bloxone_modules collection consists of modules and plug-ins required to manage the networks, IP addresses, and DNS records in universal DDI.
-The collection is hosted on Ansible Galaxy under infoblox.bloxone_modules.
+The bloxone_modules collection consists of modules and plug-ins required to manage the networks, IP addresses, and DNS records in universal_ddi.
+The collection is hosted on Ansible Galaxy under infoblox.universal_ddi_modules.
 ## Version Information

 ### What's new in v2
-- The collection has been renamed from `b1ddi_modules` to `Universal DDI`.
+- The collection has been renamed from `b1ddi_modules` to `universal_ddi`.
 - The modules are renamed to follow the BloxOne API naming conventions.
 The old module names are deprecated and will be removed in the next major release.
 - The modules are rewritten to use the [Universal DDI Python client](https://github.com/infobloxopen/universal-ddi-python-client) library.
 This provides a more consistent experience across the modules and supports a wider range of BloxOne services.

 ## Collection Overview

 ### Modules
-The `infoblox.bloxone` modules collection has the following content:
+The `infoblox.universal_ddi` modules collection has the following content:

 ##### DNS
+- `dns_acl` : Module to create, update and delete DNS ACL.
+- `dns_acl_info` : Module to get DNS ACL information.
+- `dns_auth_nsg` : Module to create, update and delete Auth NSG.
+- `dns_auth_nsg_info` : Module to get Auth NSG information.
+- `dns_auth_zone` : Module to create, update and delete Auth zone.
+- `dns_auth_zone_info` : Module to get Auth zone information.
+- `dns_delegation` : Module to create, update and delete DNS delegation.
+- `dns_delegation_info` : Module to get DNS delegation information.
+- `dns_forward_nsg` : Module to create, update and delete DNS forward NSG.
+- `dns_forward_nsg_info` : Module to get DNS forward NSG information.
+- `dns_forward_zone` : Module to create, update and delete DNS forward zone.
+- `dns_forward_zone_info` : Module to get DNS forward zone information.
+- `dns_host` : Module to create, update and delete DNS host.
+- `dns_host_info` : Module to get DNS host information.
+- `dns_records` : Module to create, update and delete DNS records.
+- `dns_records_info` : Module to get DNS records information.
+- `dns_server` : Module to create, update and delete DNS server.
+- `dns_server_info` : Module to get DNS server information.
 - `dns_view` : Module to create, update and delete DNS view.
-- `dns_view_gather` : Module to get view information.
+- `dns_view_info` : Module to get view information.

+##### INFRA
-- `dns_zone` : Module to create and delete DNS zone.
+- `infra_host` : Module to create, update and delete an INFRA host.
-- `dns_zone_gather` : Module to get zone information.
+- `infra_host_info` : Module to get INFRA host information.
-- `a_record` : Module to create and delete A record.
-- `a_record_gather` : Module to gather information about existing A records.
-- `cname_record` : Module to create and delete CNAME record
+- `infra_join_token` : Module to create, update and delete an INFRA join token.
-- `cname_record_gather` : Module to gather information about existing CNAME records.
+- `infra_join_token_info` : Module to get INFRA join token information.
-- `ptr_record` : Module to create and delete PTR record
+- `infra_service` : Module to create, update and delete an INFRA service.
-- `ptr_record_gather` : Module to gather information about existing PTR records.
+- `infra_service_info` : Module to get INFRA service information.

+##### IPAM
-- `ns_record` : Module to create and delete NS record
+- `ipam_address` : Module to create, update and delete an IPAM address.
-- `ns_record_gather` : Module to gather information about existing ns records.
+- `ipam_address_info` : Module to get IPAM address information.

-##### IPAM/DHCP
-- `ipam_ipspace` : Module to create, update and delete an IPSpace in a BloxOne platform.
+- `ipam_address_block` : Module to create, update and delete an IPAM address block.
-- `ipam_ipspace_gather` : Module to gather information about an existing IPSpace
+- `ipam_address_block_info` : Module to get IPAM address block information.
-- `ipam_address_block` : Module to create, update and delete an Address Block in a BloxOne platform.
+- `ipam_host` : Module to create, update and delete a IPAM host.
-- `ipam_address_block_gather` : Module to gather information about an existing Address Block.
+- `ipam_host_info` : Module to get IPAM host information.
-- `ipam_subnet` : Module to create, update and delete a subnet in BloxOne platform.
+- `ipam_ipspace` : Module to create, update and delete an IPAM IPSpace.
-- `ipam_subnet_gather` : Module to gather information about an existing subnets.
+- `ipam_ipspace_info` : Module to get IPAM IPSpace information.
-- `ipam_range` : Module to create, update and delete a range in BloxOne platform.
+- `ipam_range` : Module to create, update and delete a IPAM range.
-- `ipam_address` : Module to create, update and delete an address in BloxOne platform.
-- `ipam_address_gather` : Module to gather information about an address in BloxOne platform.
+- `ipam_range` : Module to get IPAM range information.
-- `ipam_fixed_address` : Module to create, update and delete a ipv4 fixed address in BloxOne platform.
+- `ipam_subnet` : Module to create, update and delete a IPAM subnet.
-- `ipam_fixed_address_gather` : Module to gather information about an ipv4 fixed address.
-For instance mac-address of an address.
-- `ipam_host_gather` : Module to gather information about an ipam host.
+- `ipam_subnet_info` : Module to get IPAM subnets information.
-- `ipam_host` : Module to create, update and delete a ipam host in BloxOne platform.
+- `ipam_next_available_ip_info` : Module to get next available ip information.
-- `ipam_host_gather` : Module to gather information about option space in B1DDI.
+- `ipam_next_available_subnet_info` : Module to get next available subnets information.
-- `ipam_host` : Module to create, update and delete a option space in BloxOne platform.
+- `ipam_next_available_address_block_info` : Module to get next available address block information.
--

 ## Requirements

 - ansible >= 2.15